Rothamsted/genomaps.js/docs/UseGuide.md

 # Genomaps.js Use Guide

 This document describes how to deploy and configure Genomaps.js on your own application.
-We cover code and development details [elsewhere][TODO].
+We cover code and development details [elsewhere](DevGuide.md).

+See also [this document](customisation.md) for further use details and customisation options.

 ## Linking Genomaps.js in your project